+- Number of displaced persons.

+- Number of shelters open

+- Shelter population

-- Number of displaced persons. - Damage to potential shelter locations.
+- Damage to potential shelter locations.

 - Upon notification from HSEMA, DHS will notify designated staff, including the Emergency Coordinator and the ESF #6 ELO, to initiate response operations.
-The ELO will immediately deploy to the EOC and serve as the primary POC, information gatherer, and coordinator for DHS and ESF #6 response operations. - The DHS Emergency Coordinator will notify DHS staff in support of ESF #6 operations depending on the event and he/she will coordinate with the ARC and other agencies, as necessary.
+The ELO will immediately deploy to the EOC and serve as the primary point of contact, information gatherer, and coordinator for DHS and ESF #6 response operations. - The DHS Emergency Coordinator will notify DHS staff in support of ESF #6 operations depending on the event and he/she will coordinate with the ARC and other agencies, as necessary.

-- DHS, supported by HSEMA, will assess the emergency situation and assess mass care response needs. - The ARC will provide assistance and resources to DHS and other District and voluntary response organizations. - DHS, as necessary, will authorize emergency food stamps and vouchers to individuals and families to purchase food on the open market. - DHS and support agencies may provide additional human services provisions as required by shelter residents. - In the event of an emergency within the city that results in the damage or destruction of predesignated shelters, DHS will work in conjunction with HSEMA to identify alternative locations within the District or to coordinate with neighboring communities and governments to identify potential shelter locations and facilities. - DHS will coordinate with the DOH and appropriate animal services organizations to assist displaced families with pet reunification and/or shelter when appropriate. - In the event of a mandated evacuation, DHS will coordinate with ESF #5 Emergency Management and ESF #1 - Transportation.
-Accommodations will be provided for residents with functional needs including but not limited to individuals with communication, medical, independence, sensory, and mobility functional needs, as necessary. - HSEMA has approved shelter sites in every ward.
+- DHS, supported by HSEMA, will assess the emergency situation and assess mass care response - The ARC will provide assistance and resources to DHS and other District and voluntary response organizations.

+- DHS, as necessary, will authorize emergency food stamps and vouchers to individuals and families to purchase food on the open market. - DHS and support agencies may provide additional human services provisions as required by shelter residents. - In the event of an emergency within the city that results in the damage or destruction of predesignated shelters, DHS will work in conjunction with HSEMA to identify alternative locations within the District or to coordinate with neighboring communities and governments to identify potential shelter locations and facilities. - DHS will coordinate with the DOH and appropriate animal services organizations to assist displaced families with pet reunification and/or shelter when appropriate. - In the event of a mandated evacuation, DHS will coordinate with ESF #5 Emergency Management and ESF #1 - Transportation.
+Accommodations will be provided for residents with functional needs including individuals with communication, medical, independence, sensory, and mobility functional needs, as necessary. - HSEMA has approved shelter sites in every ward.
 When conditions warrant, DHS and the ARC will operate the established community-based emergency/disaster shelters to safeguard residents.
 If possible, persons needing shelter are advised to bring clothing, pre-filled prescriptions and other medical needs, dentures, eye care materials, and special dietary supplies.
 Service animals are permitted in shelters.
-If the situation warrants, HSEMA will coordinate a request for the District of Columbia National Guard (DCNG) to deploy mobile food kitchens to assist with the feeding program and shower facilities.

-- Mobile food kitchens and other mass care support will be provided outside the shelter system to support response personnel and individuals in need of such services.
-(See ESF #11- Food). - DHS will coordinate with HSEMA and the District Department of Transportation (DDOT) and ESF #1 - Transportation to identify helipad locations for use of helicopter landings for the delivery and pick up of people and goods as needed.
+If the situation warrants, HSEMA will coordinate a request for the District of Columbia National Guard (DCNG) to deploy mobile food kitchens to assist with the feeding program and shower facilities. - Mobile food kitchens and other mass care support will be provided outside the shelter system to support response personnel and individuals in need of such services - DHS will assess the critical needs of the affected population in terms of numbers of people, their location, and usable food preparation facilities for mass feeding. - DHS and ARC will catalog available resources of food, transportation, equipment, storage, and distribution facilities, and be able to geographically locate these resources. - ARC will evaluate the adequacy of available resources relative to need on a geographical basis. - The Department of Health (DOH) will develop procedures to inspection of all food to determine, to the extent possible, that all identified food is safe and fit for human consumption. - DHS and ARC, with the assistance of the Metropolitan Police Department (MPD), the District Department of Transportation (DDOT), and the Department of Public Works (DPW), will coordinate the shipment of food to staging areas within the emergency area. - The Office of Contracting and Procurement (OCP) will initiate direct market procurement of critical food supplies not available from existing DHS inventories or other authorized sources. - DHS will coordinate with HSEMA and the District Department of Transportation (DDOT) and ESF #1 - Transportation to identify helipad locations for use of helicopter landings for the delivery and pick up of people and goods as needed.